byuflowlab/undergrad-onboarding/README.md

 ## Project Motivation

-There are two main purposes for this starter project:

-1. It provides an orientation to the bare minimum skills needed to begin participating as an undergraduate researcher in our lab.
-While you could potentially learn these on the job, we find that a starter project provides several benefits: 1) the focus enables you to learn these basic skills much more quickly, 2) it allows both you and us to assess fit for research in the lab.
+This project provides an orientation to the bare minimum skills needed to begin participating as an undergraduate researcher in our lab.
+While you could potentially learn these on the job, we find that a starter project provides several benefits:
+1. The focus enables you to learn these basic skills much more quickly.
+2. It allows both you and us to assess fit for research in the lab.

-2. It allows those with less experience (e.g., freshmen) to start participating in our lab.
-In the past we've asked students to wait until they've taken ME 273 and maybe ME 312, but with this route a motivated student can get a head start.
+3. A starter project allows those with less experience (e.g., freshmen) to start participating in our lab without waiting until 273, 312, etc.